srdsam/samuel-dsouza/content/_index.md

     content:
       title: About Me
       text: |-
-        I am a software engineer with a focus on bioinformatics and biotechnology.
-I hold a BSc in Medical Biosciences from Imperial College London.
-I spent two years working in a lab studying neurodegenerative diseases and oncology as part of this degree.
-For my thesis, I developed machine learning algorithms to support diagnostics from cardiac magnetic resonance imaging.
+        I am a software engineer with a focus on bioinformatics and data engineering.
+My undergraduate degree was in Medical Bioscience BSc, with a wet-lab focus on oncology and neurodegenerative disease.
+My thesis evaluated machine learning architectures for classifying cardiac MRI data.

-        Before my bachelor's degree, I spent a year working as an R&D engineer, developing a phage-based magneto-elastic biosensor for pathogens at a biotech startup and then developing prototypes at an AI startup in Berlin.
-Throughout my undergraduate degree, I worked as a bioinformatician and software engineer at various companies in the UK and Germany.
-After graduating, I moved to California, where I developed the initial data infrastructure for the CZ Biohub, a biomedical research center.
-I am currently working in the compute core team at insitro.
+        Prior to university, I worked at a 5 person BioTech startup in Berlin where I first started to work as an engineer.
+Throughout undergrad I worked part-time or during the summer as a engineer, largely with genomics data.
+At the Chan-Zuckerberg Biohub I focused on LIMS tooling and transcriptomics.
+At insitro, I continue to develop transcriptomics infrastructure as well as working on clinical data.

-        I was born in NYC, though I mainly grew up in London, except for stints in Berlin and Washington DC.
-I am currently based in San Francisco.
-In my free time, I compete in Muay Thai and do open water swimming in the Bay.
+        In my free time I swim & train Muay Thai.
+Born in NYC, grew up in London, lived in Berlin & San Francisco.
+Currently based out of NYC!
   - block: experience
     id: experience
     content: